 5. CT Scans Use Radiation, Like Traditional X-Rays

 CT scans use radiation, which, in large enough doses, can raise a patient’s risk of cancer.
-But know that the risk of developing cancer from a CT scan is very low.
+But know that the risk of developing cancer from a CT is very low.

 Remember that by ordering the exam, your doctor has determined that the risk from radiation is outweighed by the benefit of the exam.
 The information your doctor gains from a CT scan can help them make important diagnoses and plans for your treatment.
-Ultimately, a CT scan may provide critical information about your health.
+Ultimately, a CT may provide critical information about your health.

 If you’re concerned about being exposed to radiation, ask about other imaging exams that could be done as an alternative to a CT scan.
 And talk to your doctor to make sure you’re within the healthy range for lifetime radiation exposure.
 You can also use this online calculator to determine your lifetime radiation risk, or read our article on radiation.